Estimated read time: 9 minutes

 - Help improve a child's safety/well-being

-With CarePortal, your agency will be able to select one of the following Requesting Options to efficiently identify and approve requests in the way that best fits with your operational protocols:
+With CarePortal, your Agency will be able to select one of the following requesting options to efficiently identify and approve requests in the way that best fits your operational protocols:

 - Worker submits a request (online or via mobile app)

-- “Supervisor email address” required to be completed in Request Form
+- "Supervisor email address" required in the request form

-- Supervisor OR Agency Rep can click the link to edit, approve, or decline request
+- Supervisor or Agency Rep can select the link to edit, approve, or decline the request

-- Request sent to churches and confirmation email sent to Worker, Supervisor, and Agency Rep
+- Request sent to Churches; confirmation email sent to Worker, Supervisor, and Agency Rep

 - Responses sent to Worker